-“Because of how far along I was, I traveled to Kansas for medical care.
-The laws have changed, but I knew I could still find a practitioner unlike in Texas.
+“Because of how far along I was, I traveled out of state for medical care.
+The laws have changed, but I knew I could still find a practitioner, unlike in Texas.
 I didn’t know anyone and felt so completely alone.
-But I realized the only difference between Texas and Kansas was that now I didn’t have my belongings.
+But I realized the only difference between Texas and anywhere else was that now I didn’t have my belongings.
 That was it.
 I didn’t even feel like Texas was somewhere I felt safe and warm.
 So I decided not to return.

 “Granted, my belongings, my clothes and furniture and dishes are just stuff, but as I drove, I decided I could hire movers and have them pack everything and send it wherever I ended up.
 So I headed west instead and what little I owned would follow me.
 And when the Forest Service called me, I figured this must be where I should stop.
 Whatever life I had there, it’s somewhere behind me.”

 “A fresh start in the west?
 That sounds like a story from a hundred and fifty years ago.”

 “Does that make me old-fashioned, or just old?”

 “It makes you brave.”